-Performance Criteria Syllabus You can: You will: Understand the scheme's responsibilities to report events that happen throughout the scheme year 1.
-Registration for an Occupational Pension Scheme The information required to register a scheme Identify the items that need to be reported 2.
+Performance Criteria Syllabus You can: You will: Understand the scheme's responsibilities to report events that happen throughout the scheme year Registration for an Occupational Pension Scheme The information required to register a scheme Identify the items that need to be reported 2.
 Understand what an Event Report is and explain the Event Report process 2.
 Event reporting Understand when to report Notifiable Events to the Pensions Regulator and the importance of this activity The responsibility for this and your own company processes Timescales for completion

-Performance Criteria Syllohus
+Performance Criteria Syllabus

-You can: Syllabus You will:
+You can: You will:

-Tou can: 1 ou wiii:

-3. Outline the various forms required by HMRC that 3.
+Outline the various forms required by HMRC that 3.
 The HMRC Event Report

 need to be completed for Background to the Event Report

 reporting and auditing Describe what the HMRC Pension Scheme Return is used for

 purposes Responsibility for completion and your own company

 processes

 Timescales for completion

 The HMRC Accounting for Tax Return (AFT)

 Background to the AFT

 Responsibility for completion

 Timescales for completion

 The HMRC Registered Pension Scheme Return

 Background to the Registered Pension Scheme Return

 Background to the Registered Pension Scheme Return Responsibility for completion and your own company

 processes

 Timescales for completion

-,, p

 The HMRC End of Year Tax Returns (Self-Assessment 970)

 Background to SA970

 Information to be completed and your own company processes

 The deadlines for submission to HMRC

 Forms required for maintaining a scheme (from HMRC)

 The various forms required to maintain a scheme

 Background to an "Information required by Notice"

 Timescales for completion

 The Pensions Regulator (TPR) and Notifiable Events

-The Netifiable Events from events and events to be reported
+The Notifiable Events framework and events to be reported

-The Notifiable Events framework and events to be reported The notification framework and responsibilities for reporting
+The notification framework and responsibilities for reporting

 events to TPR

 Penalties if TPR not notified in a timely manner

 Your own company processes

 TPR's Pensions Scheme Return

 Background to the TPR Pensions Scheme Return

 Responsibility for completion and your own company process

 Timescales for completion

 TPR's Section 72a Report

-Background to TPR Section 72a Report and its use

-Responsibility for completion and your own company
+Background to TPR Section 72a Report and its use Despensibility for constation and vous arrangement Responsibility for completion and your own company processes

-processes